Alex-Gamper/Ada-Win32-Metadata/README.md

 ### Build instructions

   #### Notes
-  This binding is supplied as a single source file (approx 35Mb in size and ~1m lines of code) The reason is due to the cyclic dependencies in mapping a metadata Namespace -> Ada package and flattening the heirarchy is currently seen as the most appropriate solution.
+  This binding is supplied as a single source file (approx 35Mb in size and approx 1m lines of code) The reason is due to the cyclic dependencies in mapping a metadata Namespace -> Ada package and flattening the heirarchy is currently seen as the most appropriate solution to solve this. (work is being done on finding alternative approaches)

   Do **NOT** try and view/edit the source in IDE's that support intellisence as the file size will/may cause the IDE to become unresponsive due to the time to parse the file for colorization and syntax checking purposes.